Volareo/Volareo/README.md

 ## Great Volareo partnerships

 We are partnering with amazing partners who will bring extra functionality and use-cases to the Volareo Smart Speaker.
-Please find the list below
+Please find the list below.
+This list will extend over time, so please keep an eye out on our repository for new partnership announcements, which could bring exciting new features to the Volareo Smart Speaker!

 ### [Musicoin](https://musicoin.org/)